 - Physical therapy: Physical therapy is the leading approach used to strengthen the core and back muscles.
 This helps to alleviate pain associated with kyphosis.

-- Surgery: For patients who have severe pain or extreme spinal curvature, spinal fusion surgery can fix the shape of the spine.
+- Surgery: For patients who have severe pain or extreme spinal curvature, spine fusion surgery can fix the shape of the spine.